bbauska/UC-Davis-JS-Basics/readme.md

   title="Answer is barely visible" alt="Answer is barely visible." />
 </p>
-Over here, if you go and actually look at this thing, you'll notice down here, that the answers is in there.
-It's in there, you can't really see it, because it's the same color, but it's actually there.
+Over here, if you go and actually look at this thing, you&apos;ll notice down here, that the answers is in there.
+It&apos;s in there, you can&apos;t really see it, because it&apos;s the same color, but it&apos;s actually there.
 Currently, what it says is, answer goes here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 616/617. define, display and test answer (341) ~~~~~~~~~~~~~~~~~~~~~~-->